 Please tell us about any disability (dyslexia; dyspraxia; medical conditions; physical or sensory impairments; mental health conditions and autistic spectrum declarations e.g. Asperger’s) even if you do not think it will affect your studies or experience with us.
 In order to get your support in place, you will need approriate medical evidence.
 For more information on the required proof please take a look at the eligibility criteria on Direct.gov.

 You can register with us by completing and returning the attached form:

 Access Solent registration form

-Students may be eligible for funding.
+Students may be eligible to apply for Disabled Students Allowance.
 Information is available on the student finance pages of Direct.gov.